Youth Programs

 Youth Conservation Crew Program

-These are paid summer positions that make a difference!
-The following positions are open:
+These are paid summer service positions that make a difference!
+Click this link to view our current open positions:

 Corpsmember: Chickamauga & Chattanooga National Military Park Conservation Crew, In-Town Crew

-The SECC Youth Conservation Corps (YCC) In-Town Crew engages motivated young adults, ages 16–18, in a program that combines training and education with impactful conservation and service projects throughout the Chickamauga and Chattanooga National Military Park lands.
-Projects may include trail construction & maintenance, habitat improvement, re-vegetation, and much more.
-This program focuses on engaging local youth in meaningful learning and service opportunities in their communities.
+This SECC Youth Conservation Corps (YCC) In-Town Crew engaged motivated young adults, ages 16–18, in a program that combined training and education with impactful conservation and service projects throughout the Chickamauga and Chattanooga National Military Park lands.
+Projects included trail construction & maintenance, habitat improvement, re-vegetation, and much more.
+This program focused on engaging local youth in meaningful learning and service opportunities in their communities.

 Corpsmember: Cherokee National Forest, Camping Crew

-The SECC Youth Conservation Corps (YCC) Camping Crew engages motivated young adults, ages 16–18, in a program that combines camping Monday – Friday, training and education with impactful conservation and service projects throughout the Cherokee National Forest in Southeast, TN.
-Crews will cook together and learn valuable outdoors living skills.
-Projects may include trail construction & maintenance, habitat improvement, re-vegetation, and much more.
-This program focuses on engaging local youth in meaningful learning and service opportunities in their communities.
-This crew will camp and work in the Ocoee/ Hiwassee area of the Cherokee National Forest in east TN.
+This SECC Youth Conservation Corps (YCC) Camping Crew engaged motivated young adults, ages 16–18, in a program that combines camping Monday – Friday, training and education with impactful conservation and service projects throughout the Cherokee National Forest in Southeast, TN.
+Crews cooked together and learned valuable outdoors living skills.
+Projects included trail construction & maintenance, habitat improvement, re-vegetation, and much more.
+This program focused on engaging local youth in meaningful learning and service opportunities in their communities.
+This crew camped and served in the Ocoee/ Hiwassee area of the Cherokee National Forest in East TN.

 Southeast Conservation Corps - Youth Conservation Crews

 Lindsey Agee of Southeast Conservation Corps talks about the opportunities available for youth who want to participate in conservation work in the outdoors!
-Young people ages 16-18 years old and 16-20 years old for American Sign Language specific crews can gain personal and professional experience by taking part in this program, find community, and be immersed in the outdoors.
-Southeast Conservation Corps focuses on creating an inclusive environment where young people can find out what they're truly capable of.
+Young people ages 16-18 years old can gain personal and professional experience by taking part in this program, find community, and be immersed in the outdoors.
+Southeast Conservation Corps focuses on creating spaces where young people can find out what they're truly capable of.